pran-7-5/eco_style/README.md

 Smoke(enhance decision making process, decreases the anger)
 --------------------------------------------------------------------------------------------
 ```
-Ganja/bhang (can cure all diseases, it has no side effects or overdose)
+Ganja/bhang (can cure all diseases, it has no side effects or overdose) (brain has canabidol receptors by default)

 Opium (can cure all diseases but it has overdose so caution is required)